Shopify - Orders.

 (03)

-Working with the senior UX manager, we reframed the problem: how do we bring the value of task-driven prioritization into the existing orders surface, without replacing it?
+Working with my Sr UX manager, I reframed the problem: how do we bring the value of task-driven prioritization into the existing orders surface, without replacing it?

-The org was still finding its footing.
-I drove the thinking anyway - running workshops, aligning stakeholders, keeping the design team moving through the uncertainty.
+I drove the end-to-end thinking - running workshops, aligning stakeholders, keeping the design team moving through the uncertainty.

 My job was to find a single interface that could hold all of it, without overwhelming the merchant who just needed to know what to do next.